Bauhaus Dining room Ideas

 A bauhaus dining room transformation runs $3,000 - $20,000 depending on scope.
 Key investments: dining table, chairs, pendant/chandelier in tubular steel and plywood.
 Budget path: keep your existing dining table and refresh with paint, new wall art, and bauhaus-style accessories ($900-$2,400).
 The bauhaus look relies on materials and mood, so start with the piece you see first when entering the dining room and work outward.

-Upload a photo of your dining room and see it transformed into bauhaus style in about 10 seconds.
-No design skills needed — the AI handles everything.
+Upload a photo of your dining room and get it remodeled with AI in bauhaus style in about 10 seconds.
+No design skills needed.

 Try It Free